 Sunglasses will help to prevent snow blindness.
 Photokeratitis, commonly referred to as “snow blindness,” can be extremely painful and irritating to your eyes.
 These brighter ultraviolet rays can cause temporary blindness.
 Not only can you become “snow blind” without the presence of snow, but it can also occur without sunlight.
 Photokeratitis can also be the result of human-made UV radiation sources, such as a welder’s torch.

-Wear a Hat.
 While many of us do not like having “hat hair,” but wearing a hat will not only protect your eyes but will also protect your skin by keeping UV rays off your face.
 Wear a wide-brimmed hat when you are outdoors, especially when outdoors for an extended period.
 Remember, the sun does not have to be shining for UV rays to be harmful.
 Hats with brims can prevent as much as 50% of the sun’s rays from reaching your eyes.
 Hats are particularly effective at blocking UV rays from penetrating the gap between the top of your sunglasses and your forehead.
-An ancillary benefit of a wide-brimmed hat is that it helps keep your eyes from drying out from the impacts of the breeze and shield your eyes from debris.
+An ancillary benefit of a wide-brimmed hat is that it helps keep your eyes from drying out from the impacts of the breeze and shields your eyes from debris.